-The osteopathic physician must assess patients' health literacy and understanding and must counsel and educate patients accordingly.
+The osteopathic physician must assess the patient's health literacy and understanding and must counsel and educate the patient accordingly.

-- explain the nature of the patient's concern or complaint at a level commensurate with the patient's health literacy. - describe diagnostic procedures, therapeutic options, and care plans at a level commensurate with the patient's health literacy.
+- explain the nature of the patient's concern or complaint at a level commensurate with the patient's health literacy. - · describe diagnostic procedures, therapeutic options, and care plans at a level commensurate with the patient's health literacy.